-A study of the juvenile justice process.
-Topics include specialized juvenile law, role of the juvenile law, role of the juvenile courts, role of police agencies, role of correctional agencies, and theories concerning delinguency.
+A study of the juvenile justice process to include specialized juvenile law, role of the juvenile law, role of the juvenile courts, role of police agencies, role of correctional agencies, and theories concerning delinquency.
+Lecture Hrs. = 3, Lab Hrs. = 0 Prerequisite: ENRD 401 or equivalent

-CRIJ 2301 Ω - Community Resources in Corrections
+$\mbox{CRIJ}\,2301\Omega$ - Community Resources in Corrections

 An introductory study of the role of the community in corrections; community programs for adults and juveniles; administration of community programs; legal issues; and future trends in community treatment.
+Lecture Hrs. = 3, Lab Hrs. = 0 Prerequisite: ENRD 401 or equivalent

-CRIJ 2313Ω - Correctional Systems and Practices
+CRIJ 2313 Ω - Correctional Systems and Practices